Field Guide to the R Mixed Model Wilderness

 • lme4 vignette for fitting linear mixed models

 • Mixed-Effects Models in S and S-PLUS thee book for nlme, by José C. Pinheiro and Douglas M. Bates (2000).
 We used this book extensively for developing this guide.
-Sadly, it’s both out of print and we could not find a free copy online.
-However, there are affordable used copies available.
+Sadly, it’s out of print, and we could not find a free copy online.
+However, there are affordable used copies available; some school libraries also carry this.

 • Data Analysis Using Regression and Multilevel/Hierarchical Models by Andrew Gelman and Jennifer Hill (2006).
 Good general introduction with a major focus on Bayesian models.
 Free PDF